Zahuczky/2nd-typesetting-keyboard/README.md

 ### RECOMMENDED: USE ZAHUCZKY'S AUTOHOTKEY SCRIPT WITH PREMADE TYPESETTING FUNCTIONS AND BINDINGS
 - Download and install Autohotkey as detailed above.
-- Download Typesetting_Keyboard_by_Zahuczky.ahk from this repo.
+- Download "Typesetting_Keyboard_by_Zahuczky.ahk" from this repo.
 - Run it.
 - **KEEP IN MIND:**
 - The macros inside this script **heavily** rely on already made and installed Aegisub scripts and hotkey bindings!